rust-lang/blog.rust-lang.org/content/crates.io-malicious-crates-evm-units-and-uniswap-utils.md

 ## Thanks

 Our thanks to Olivia Brown from the [Socket Threat Research Team][socket] for reporting the crates.
-We also want to thank Carol Nichols from the crates.io team and Walter Pearce and Adam Harvey from the [Rust Foundation](foundation) for aiding in the response.
+We also want to thank Carol Nichols from the crates.io team and Walter Pearce and Adam Harvey from the [Rust Foundation][foundation] for aiding in the response.

 [foundation]: https://foundation.rust-lang.org/
 [socket]: https://www.socket.dev/